-Dang Duongis the ALS President.
+Dang Duongis a Co-3L Rep of ALS.
 An immigrant from Vietnam, Dang grew up in San Jose, California.
 Dang graduated from the U.S. Naval Academy with a B.S. in Physics and served in the U.S. Navy before coming to Michigan Law.
 During the summer after his 1L year, Dang interned at Baker & McKenzie in Hanoi, Vietnam.
-Dang is currently in the 2nd year of his dual JD/MBA programs at Michigan.
+Dang is currently in the 3rd year of his dual JD/MBA programs at Michigan.
 In his spare time, Dang enjoys learning obscure geography and linguistics facts – which are often only good for trivia – and riding his bike.
 Dang is very proud to serve ALS among his very accomplished colleagues on the ALS Executive Board.

-Yuzhe PengLingis the Secretary of ALS.
+Yuzhe PengLingis a Co-3L Rep of ALS.
 After growing up in Hengyang, Haikou and Zhengzhou, she went to Peking University.
 While in college, she majored in International Relations and served as the Academic Director of Asia International Model United Nations.
 Yuzhe worked for a think tank affiliated to Peking University before coming to law school.
 She also interned at the Chinese Ministry of Commerce.